 40. That under the supervision of the audit committee, there must be a unit in charge of the internal audit function, which ensures that information and internal control systems operate correctly, and which reports to the non-executive chairman of the Board or of the audit committee.
-Complies [X] Complies partially [] Explanation [] 41.
-That the person in charg plan to the audit comm plan, and present an act ittee, reporting directly y on any issue s that may aris • Complies [X] Complies partially [] Explanation [] Not applicable []
+Complies [ X ] Complies partially [ 1 Explanation [ ] 41.
+That the person in charge of the group performing the internal audit function should present an annual work plan to the audit committee, reporting directly on any issues that may arise during the implementation of this plan, and present an activity report at the end of each year.
+Complies [ X ] Complies partially [ ] Explanation [ ] Not applicable [ ]